Implementing a robust data quality management strategy starts with tracking the right data quality KPIs.

-Data quality metrics are the measurements by which you assess your business data.
-They benchmark how useful and relevant your data is, helping you differentiate between high-quality data and low-quality data.
+These metrics benchmark how useful and relevant your data is, helping you differentiate between high-quality data and low-quality data.

 When faced with budgetary constraints, bureaucracy, complex systems, and an ever-growing list of security and compliance regulations you need to know that your efforts are providing you with higher-quality data.

-This measures whether all the necessary data is present in a specific dataset.
-You can think about completeness in one of two ways: at the record level or at the attribute level.
+Data completeness can be assessed in one of two ways: at the record level or at the attribute level.

 Measuring completeness at the attribute level is a little more complex however, as not all fields will be mandatory.